eirikeve/esrdgan/README.md

 #### Flickr2k Subcrops

 The dataset I used for training can be downloaded from my Drive, [`here`](https://drive.google.com/file/d/1DpGqhuK9v8obQihBqoT40COn-Q0Qp_Xb/view?usp=sharing).
 It consists of 256 x 256 crops from Flickr2k.
-You can also download Flickr2k directly,
+You can also download Flickr2k directly and crop it yourself,
 ```bash
 wget https://cv.snu.ac.kr/research/EDSR/Flickr2K.tar
 tar -xvf Flickr2K.tar